Lucsantosg/CloudLogAnalysis/qa/cli_qa.md

 Follow the instructions.

-Then, set the organization and space.
+You can also set an organization and a space.
 Run the following command:

 ```
 bx target -o OrgName -s SpaceName